emmaboardman1986/nihongo-connection-typescript/src/components/filters/FilterContainer/README.md

 Interacting with a pill will update how many class results are shown below.
 Interactions are possible through touch, click, or space and enter.

-## Content

-Class Cards contain class location, class title, class frequency, and the next class date.
-This data is pulled in from the Prismic CMS.

-Filter options are currently pulled in from /data/filters.json.
-This will eventually be moved to CMS.
-However, need to consider that new filters will also need to added to the filter context, as this stores the button state.

-## Customisation

-## Error Handling / Prop Validation

-## Browser / OS Compatibility

-## Responsiveness

 ## A11y

 ### Assistive Affordance